-It's A Boy!
 Smithsonian National Zoo's Giant Panda Gives Birth

-Mei Xiang, the 22-year-old panda at the Smithsonian's National Zoo, has given birth to a male cub.
+Mei Xiang, the 22-year-old panda at the Smithsonian's National Zoo, has given birth to a cub.

-"A precious giant panda cub has arrived!" officials announced Friday afternoon, adding that they are "overjoyed."
+"A precious giant panda cub has arrived!" officials announced Friday, adding that they are "overjoyed."

 🐼 A precious giant panda cub has arrived!
 We’re overjoyed to share that Mei Xiang gave birth at 6:35 p.m. and is caring for her newborn attentively.
 Positive mothering behaviors include nursing her cub and cuddling it close. 👀🎥 TUNE IN: https://t.co/99lBTV2w92. #PandaStory pic.twitter.com/x02fEYfAmx— National Zoo (@NationalZoo) August 21, 2020

 The latest addition to the zoo was born at 6:35 p.m.
-ET and zoo officials say, Mama Panda "is caring for her newborn attentively."
+ET, and zoo officials said that Mama Panda "is caring for her newborn attentively."

 "Positive mothering behaviors include nursing her cub and cuddling it close."

+"External genitalia in bears doesn't develop until the bear is several months old," the zoo says.
+"The best, and most reliable, way to determine a bear cub's sex is through DNA analysis."

-The newborn's father is the zoo's male panda Tian Tian, who won't be involved in son's life, as is the way in the wild.
+The newborn's father is the zoo's male panda, Tian Tian, who won't be involved in his offspring's life, as is the way in the wild.

-The arrival of the black and white cub makes Mei Xiang, the oldest panda to give birth in the U.S., according USA Today.
+The arrival of the black and white cub makes Mei Xiang the oldest panda to give birth in the United States, according to USA Today.

 Experts are closely monitoring Mei Xiang and the newborn.
 Although she has given birth to six other cubs, only three survived more than a few days.